SK-EID/public-monitoring/README.md

 JSON data generation time

 ## 1.2.
-Description of monitoring logic and failure rates
+Description of monitoring logic and failure rates of different components

 **OK**